OttoVonLux/AcadempyPGH/DSmithsonACPGH.md

 4. **Success Metrics:** Why are you showing me this project?
 Do you have any results that show this project achieved its intended goal?

 5. **What You Would Have Done Differently:** Based on the process and outcome is there anything you learned you would have done differently?
-This is a great way to show growth and introspection. "
+This is a great way to show growth and introspection.
+(Blumenfeld 2014)

 This short breakdown should give you a head start in creating a solid portfolio to show potential employers.

 ######Source cited:
-Blumenfeld, B. (n.d.).
+Blumenfeld, B. (July.2014.).
 How To Build A World-Class Design Portfolio.
 Retrieved July 13, 2016, from https://www.fastcodesign.com/3035190/designers-at-facebook-dropbox-and-pinterest-on-how-to-build-a-world-class-portfolio